Don Gault

-Donald J. Gault (born August 30, 1946) is a former American football quarterback who played in the National Football League (NFL) with the Cleveland Browns in 1970.
+Donald J. Gault (born August 30, 1946) is an American former professional football player who was a quarterback for the Cleveland Browns of the National Football League (NFL) in 1970.
 Over the course of his career, he played in two games, completed 2 of 19 passes for 67 yards, threw no touchdowns and three interceptions, and finished his career with a passer rating of 2.2.

-Gault played college football at Hofstra University where he set many school passing records.
+Gault played college football for the Hofstra Pride, setting many school passing records.
 After graduating, he was signed by the Browns.
 The team kept him on the roster from 1968 to 1972, though he was only an active player in 1970.
 He played in two games and started one, earning a victory despite a passer rating of zero.
 After the Browns released him in 1972, he had offseason stints with the San Diego Chargers, Edmonton Eskimos, New York Jets, and New York Stars before retiring.

 College career

-Gault played high school football for John Adams High School in Queens, then played college football for the Hofstra Pride.
+Gault played high school football for John Adams High School in Queens, then played college football at Hofstra University.
 After sitting out his freshman year, he was awarded the starting quarterback job as a sophomore in 1965.
-In his third start for Hofstra, he completed 21 of 33 passes and threw for a school record 315 yards in a 35–13 win over Kings Point Academy.
+In his third start for the Pride, he completed 21 of 33 passes and threw for a school record 315 yards in a 35–13 win over Kings Point Academy.
 A month later, he broke his own record and threw for 345 yards after completing 17 of 25 passes in a 42–28 win over Temple.
 For the season he completed 158 passes for 20 touchdowns and 2,134 yards.
-Gault's junior year was considered to have been a disappointment due to ineffectiveness and a 2-8 overall record, but his career passing yards through two full seasons set a school record.
+Gault's junior year was considered to have been a disappointment due to ineffectiveness and a 2–8 overall record, but his career passing yards through two full seasons set a school record.
 Gault's senior season performances included a 325-yard, four touchdown performance, after which he was named to the weekly All-East All-Star football team.
 In his last collegiate game against C. W. Post College, he completed 11 of 20 passes for 220 yards in a 19–0 win, giving Hofstra an 8–2 record his senior year with seven of the eight wins being shutouts.

-Over the course of his career, Gault broke school records for passing yards and completions in a season and career, but also had 22 interceptions in 30 career games.
+Over the course of his career, Gault broke Hofstra school records for passing yards and completions in a season and career, but also had 22 interceptions in 30 career games.
 After his graduation, coach Howdy Myers said of him, "he has a quick release and can throw accurately both long and short."